plausible/docs/docs/custom-props/introduction.md

 ## Limits

-* You can send up to 30 different custom props per event
+* You can send up to 30 different custom properties per event
 * The number of allowed characters for a property name is 300
 * The limit for custom property values is 2000 characters